ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 So that's the basics.
 Let's look at creating something a tad more useful.

-## A Custom Stream Example
+## Let's Upper-case some Data!

-Here is a custom stream class that takes a data source (in string or `Buffer` format) and converts the string data into upper case letters.
+The `UpperCaseStream` class is takes a data source (in string or `Buffer` format) and converts string data into upper case letters.
 Not ultimately that useful or extensible, but it's definitely a data transformation that can illustrate the ease of creation and use of a custom stream.